NEWS & EVENTS with JAWA Off Road Campers

 Taking care of your caravan is key to enjoying hassle-free adventures for years to come.
 It will also keep you safe on the roads.
 Here are our top tips for caravan maintenance.

-Tip 1: Complete routine checks, to catch any potential issues early
+Complete routine checks to catch potential issues early

 • Look for signs of wear and tear, particularly in high-impact areas such as the hitch and wheels.

 • Check the seals around the windows and doors for leaks or cracks.
-If cracked or loose, they could let dust and water in and cause mould and mildew.
+Loose or cracked seals can let dust and water in, giving mould and mildew the chance to thrive.

 • Ensure vents are clear of obstruction.
 Proper ventilation is essential to prevent condensation and dampness inside the caravan.